Out of all the African recipes I cook at home, Gizdodo has always been a family favorite!

 Gizdodo Recipe Variations

-- Pot: Cook and fry the ingredients in a pot.
+- Pot: Cook the Gizdodo in a pot.

-- Blender: Use a blender to prepare the sauce.
+- Blender: Use a blender to make the sauce.

 - Knife: Peel and slice the ingredients using a knife.